ome/devspace/README.md

 # Job configurations

-*   When running the OMERO-build job for the first time, select the ``PURGE_DATA`` option to create the database.
+*   When running the OMERO-server job for the first time, select the ``PURGE_DATA`` option to create the database.

 # Job workflow